Xert Full Glossary with Description

 > Why does it work this way?

 The answer comes down to the idea of Progressive Overload.
 In other words, if you wish to improve, you need to train more than what your body is used to.
-Therefore, the Xert Adaptive Training Advisor expects that you will train as you normally would, while tacking on additional XSS for you to meet your selected Improvement Rate.
+Therefore, the Xert Adaptive Training Adviser expects that you will train as you normally would, while tacking on additional XSS for you to meet your selected Improvement Rate.

 As mentioned above, Xert tracks your usually activity and recommends training similar to what you typically do.
 If you never do indoor workouts, then XATA won’t recommend them.
 If you normally do 3 hour rides outside and 1 hour virtual rides, XATA will recommend training accordingly, where ~3 hr outdoor rides are recommended and ~1 hr virtual rides will be recommended.
 Ultimately, you will have the option to train indoors or outdoors.